GowthamArul/EmotionAI/README.md

 ## INTRODUCTION TO EMOTION AI

-• Artificial Emotional Intelligence or Emotion AI is a branch of AI that allow computers to understand human non-verbal cues such as body language and facial expressions.
+• Artificial Emotional Intelligence or Emotion AI is a branch of AI that allow computers to understand human non-verbal cues such as body language and facial expressions.<br>
 • Affectiva offers cutting edge emotion AI tech: https://www.affectiva.com/

 ## PROJECT OVERVIEW

-• The aim of this project is to classify people’s emotions based on their face images.
+• The aim of this project is to classify people’s emotions based on their face images.<br>
 • In this project we have collected more than 20000 facial images, with their associated facial expression labels and around 2000 images with their facial key-point annotations.

 ## PART 1.
 KEY FACIAL POINTS DETECTION

-• In part1, we will create a deep learning model based on Convolutional Neural Network and Residual Blocks to predict facial key-points.
+• In part1, we will create a deep learning model based on Convolutional Neural Network and Residual Blocks to predict facial key-points.<br>
-• dataset of x and y coordinates of 15 The consists facial key points.
+• dataset of x and y coordinates of 15 The consists facial key points.<br>
-• Input Images are 96 x 96 pixels.
+• Input Images are 96 x 96 pixels.<br>
 • Images consist of only one color channel (gray-scale images).

 ## PART 2.
 FACIAL EXPRESSION(EMOTION) DETECTION

-• The second model will classify people’s emotion.
+• The second model will classify people’s emotion.<br>
-• Data contains images that belong to 5 categories:
+• Data contains images that belong to 5 categories:<br>

 0 = Angry
 1 = Disgust